 Isn’t it amazing to be able to analyze your audience demographics when conquering new markets?
 The Analytics section of the Social Media Poster provides you with great statistics about your audience’s geographical location, language, age and even gender.
 At the moment, this feature is available for Facebook Business Pages only.

-Get a deeper grasp of your audience's demographics and use this data to make your content as relevant as possible!
+Get a deeper grasp of your audience's demographics internationally and use this data to make your content as relevant as possible!

 A Checklist for Your Global Social Media Campaign

 When planning your next international social media campaign, be sure to follow these key steps:

 Follow these easy steps to reach a global audience on social and let me know what you think about the suggested workflow and the tools in the comments below!